Euler characteristics of Brill-Noether varieties: Linear series on an elliptic curve

 We record the following basic facts about the nonemptiness, dimension, reducedness, and irreducibility of the variety $\Grdab(X,p,q)$.
 See \S\ref{ss:notation} for definitions of $\rho$ and $\hat{\rho}$.
 Part (1) of this theorem is what is usually called the Brill-Noether theorem for curves with two marked points\footnote{Often the phrase ``Brill-Noether theorem'' refers specifically the the case where there are no marked points and no ramification is imposed (as it was originally formulated), while this version, or a generalization to more marked points in characteristic zero, is called the ``extended Brill-Noether theorem.''}.
 It is discussed in \cite{eh-divisors} with a characteristic $0$ hypothesis, while \cite{osserman-simple} gives a characteristic-free argument.

 \begin{thm}\cite[Theorem 1.1, Lemma 2.1]{osserman-simple} Fix $g,r,d,\alpha,$ and $\beta.$

 \enumnow{ \item For a general twice-pointed curve $[(X,p,q)]\in \mathcal{M}_{g,2}$, the variety $\Grdab(X,p,q)$ is nonempty if and only if $\hat{\rho}\ge 0$.
-If it is nonempty, then it has pure dimension $\rho$. \item Furthermore, when $X=E$ is a curve of genus 1, to ensure that statement~\eqref{it:nonempty} holds, it suffices to take points $p,q\in E$ such that $p-q$ is not $d'$-torsion in $\Pic^0(E)$ for any $d'\le d$.
+If it is nonempty, then it has pure dimension $\rho$. \item When $X=E$ is a curve of genus 1, to ensure that statement~\eqref{it:nonempty} holds, it suffices to take points $p,q\in E$ such that $p-q$ is not $d'$-torsion in $\Pic^0(E)$ for any $d'\le d$.
 Furthermore, in this situation $\Grdab(E,p,q)$ is reduced and irreducible. } \end{thm} In fact, Theorem~\ref{thm:osserman-rhohat} is also proved by Osserman using a degeneration to elliptic chains, so it is reasonable that our argument is closely related.
 In fact, the analysis of the skew shape $\sigma(g,r,d,\alpha,\beta)$ captures the combinatorial part of the analysis in \cite{osserman-simple}.

-Now, for the rest of the section, take $X=E$ to be a curve of genus 1, and $p,q\in E$ such that $p-q$ is not $d'$-torsion for any $d'\le d$.
-Recall that there is a natural projection morphism
+Another proof of Theorem~\ref{thm:osserman-rhohat}(1) is given in \cite{anderson-chen-tarasca-k-classes} as well.